cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 runAll()
 ```

-To execute, this Typescript file needs to be [compiled into Javascript](https://github.com/deus-labs/cosmjs-template/blob/main/tsconfig.json#L3) before [being interpreted](https://github.com/deus-labs/cosmjs-template/blob/main/package.json#L25) by NodeJs.
-Add it as a run target in `package.json`:
+To execute, this Typescript file needs to be compiled into Javascript before being interpreted by NodeJs.
+As you can see, we've already added this for you as a run target in `package.json`:

 ```json [https://github.com/b9lab/cosmjs-sandbox/blob/3fe8942/package.json#L7]
 ...